Church of Most Holy Saviour, Agrar

-The Church of Most Holy Saviour also known as Agrar Church is a historic Roman Catholic Church situated in the locality of Bantwal.
+The Church of Most Holy Saviour also known as Agrar Church is a historic Roman Catholic Church situated in Bantwal, India.
 The church was built in 1702, but it is believed that the existence of church was prior to this.
-It is the one of the oldest churches in Dakshina Kannada district.
+It is one of the oldest churches in Dakshina Kannada district.
 This church comes under Roman Catholic Diocese of Mangalore.
 At present Rev. Fr.
 Dr Peter Dsouza serves as the parish priest of the Most Holy Saviour Church.

 History

 Agrar means the village of Brahmins and is derived from the Kannada word Agrahara.
 Once the most extensive parish of the Diocese of Mangalore, extending from Bantwal to Charmadi borders and from the Nethravathi river to the Gurupur river, it is certain that the Agrar church existed even prior to the founding of the Bantwal church in 1702 by Fr.
 Miguel Dmello.
 There are no records available to show the exact date of the origin of the church at Agrar.
 Fr.
 Jose da Costa was the Vicar at Agrar in 1751.
 Tipu Sultan had demolished the first church.
 It was rebuilt on the same foundation after the return of the Christians from the captivity.
 No chronological list of the parish priests prior to 1801 is available.
 The church was rebuilt, expanded, and renovated by Fr.
 Camil Baretto in 1889.
 Br Moscheni S.J., artistically painted its sanctuary in 1902.
 Fr.
 R.F.C.
 Mascarenhas built the presbytery in 1914.
 The church has been renovated on the occasion of the tricentenary of the founding of the parish in 2002.

 New parishes of Most Holy Redeemer Church, Belthangady in 1885, Church Of Sacred Heart Of Jesus, Madanthyar in January 1893, Siddakatte on 1 May 1926, Nirkan on 25 May 1930, Allipade on 22 May 1938 Loreto on 1 November 1939, and Farla on 8 December 1994 were carved out of this once extensive parish.